 The Karun Thakar Fund is made possible by the contributions of its generous donors.
 The V&A is grateful for their support.

 The Karun Thakar Fund offers one-time Scholarship Awards of up to £10,000 to university students focusing on any aspect of Asian or African textiles and dress.
 Scholarship Awards are offered every other year, and multiple awards are available in each round.
-The next round of applications opens in Spring 2023.
+The next round of Scholarship Awards opens on 1 May 2025.

 Apply